CameronLee02/FedAlgorithm/README.md

 ```
 from utils.dataset_limit import get_dataset, exp_details
 ```
 will allow you to create and limit the train size and test size to a more suitable value to see how the simulation runs.
+(SPECIFIC TO MNIST ONLY)

 For example, using dataset_limit with a limit of 1000 sample will have its simulation completed in around 3 minutes, whilst the regular line will utilise the entire dataset and will take approximately 45 minutes to complete.
 (Values taken from MacBook Pro (M1 Pro, 16 GB Unified Memory)